probonopd/Launchpad95/web/index.md

 |Bhairav|Hunga.
 Minor|Minor Gypsy|Hirojoshi|In-Sen|Iwato|Kumoi|Pelog|solo current track|
 |Spanish|IonEol|   |   |   |   |   |   |session record|

-Orient
-this button will change the orientation from vertical to horizontal of the instrument mode.
+* __Orient__: this button will change the orientation from vertical to horizontal of the instrument mode.

-Absolute root
-the bottom left left button will always be the root mode of the selected root note.
+* __Absolute root__: The bottom left left button will always be the root mode of the selected root note.

-Chromatic Guitar
-Scale Mode is pretty much like regular chromatic mode, except the top four rows are all shifted by one semitone.
+* __Chromatic Guitar__: Scale Mode is pretty much like regular chromatic mode, except the top four rows are all shifted by one semitone.
 This is so that the bottom 6 rows emulate standard guitar tuning.

-Diatonic sequent
-each row represents an octave, so each first and last button of each row will be the root note.
+* __Diatonic sequent__: Each row represents an octave, so each first and last button of each row will be the root note.

-Diatonic 3rd
-when moving from one button to the next top, you will move a 3rd degree in the scale.
+* __Diatonic 3rd__: When moving from one button to the next top, you will move a 3rd degree in the scale.
 3rd is very practical to play chords vertically.

-Diatonic 4th
-when moving from one button to the next top, you will move a 4th degree in the scale.
+* __Diatonic 4th__: When moving from one button to the next top, you will move a 4th degree in the scale.
 4th is the default mode, also on the push.

-Chromatic
-each button to the left or right of a button will be a semitone lower or higher.
+* __Chromatic__: Each button to the left or right of a button will be a semitone lower or higher.

-C, C#, D, D#, E, F, F#, G, G#, A, A#, B
-selects the root note of the scale.
+* __C, C#, D, D#, E, F, F#, G, G#, A, A#, B__: Selects the root note of the scale.

-Relative scale
-changes current selected scale to its relative scale.
-IE. from C major to C minor and viceversa.
+* __Relative scale__: Changes current selected scale to its relative scale.
+IE. from C major to C minor and vice versa.

-5th left
-changes current selected scale to the prior scale in the circle of fifths (a 5th lower).
+* __5th left__: Changes current selected scale to the prior scale in the circle of fifths (a 5th lower).

-5th right
-changes current selected scale to the next scale in the circle of fifths (a 5th higher).
+* __5th right__: Changes current selected scale to the next scale in the circle of fifths (a 5th higher).

-Quick scale mode
-substitutes the top 2 rows of instrument mode for the quick scale modes (see below).
+* __Quick scale mode__: Substitutes the top 2 rows of instrument mode for the quick scale modes (see below).

--2, -1, 0, 1, 2, 3, 4, 5
-changes the octave of the instrument mode.
+* __-2, -1, 0, 1, 2, 3, 4, 5__: Changes the octave of the instrument mode.

+#### Quick scale modes

+If quick scale is activated (last button on the right on the 2nd row in scale edit mode), the two first rows of the launchpad allow you to quickly change the scale.

+This shows the two first rows of the Launchpad.
+The last button of the first row changes between root note selection and mode selection.

-On/Off parameters
+### Editing parameters

+* __On/Off parameters__:
-using the color code red. only one button will be used to change the parameter
+Using the color code red. only one button will be used to change the parameter.

-Parameter with list of values
+* __Parameter with list of values__:
-for the parameters that have a list of values, the colour code it amber, for example a Synth wave form selector (square, sine, triangle).
+For the parameters that have a list of values, the colour code it amber, for example a Synth wave form selector (square, sine, triangle).
 If the parameter has less that 8 values, they will be directly acessible one by one. if more values are available, you can scroll thru the values. the